-This post has the information you need to make the most of New Orleans’ annual Restaurant Week.
-In 2020, the dates are June 22-28.
+This post has the information you need to make the most of New Orleans’ bi-annual Restaurant Week.

 During Restaurant Week, over 80 restaurants in New Orleans offer a prix-fixe menu at discounted prices.

 Some of the most famous eateries participate, like Antoine's, Charlie’s Steak House and Galatoire’s Restaurant.